 Before the NHVRC launched in 2017, there was no single data source about the recipients of evidence-based early childhood home visiting services.
-The NHVRC reached out to home visiting models considered evidence based in 2018 and to state, territory, and tribal Maternal, Infant, and Early Childhood Home Visiting Program (MIECHV) awardees.
+For this yearbook, the NHVRC reached out to home visiting models considered evidence based in 2022 and to state, territory, the District of Columbia, and Tribal Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program grantees.

-Their responses—including a 100 percent response rate from models—move us closer to depicting the hundreds of thousands of families working with evidence-based home visiting programs to pursue better lives.
+Their collective response moves us closer to depicting the hundreds of thousands of families working with evidence-based home visiting programs to pursue better lives.
 We recognize the information presented in the 2023 Home Visiting Yearbook likely undercounts the reach of home visiting services in 2022; still, we believe it presents the best nationwide look at home visiting services.

-All 15 evidence-based models operating across the United States in 2018 provided data on the number of families and/or children served.
-Nine models also provided data on the characteristics of those participants.
-According to the data the evidence-based models provided—
+Seventeen evidence-based models operating across the United States in 2022 provided data on the number of families and/or children served.

 Learn More About the National Landscape

 Although the number of families served by evidence-based models is substantial, it represents only 1.6 percent of the more than 17.3 million pregnant caregivers and parenting families who could benefit from home visiting.
 The percentage of families served rises to 3.3 percent if one restricts the pool of potential beneficiaries to our estimate of high-priority families.
 (Source: The 3.3 percent estimate makes the simplifying assumption that the 270,890 families served are high-priority families.)Go to footnote #>1

 Source: Calculations based on data collected from 17 evidence-based models operating in the United States in 2022, and tabulations of the [American Community Survey](https://www.census.gov/programs-surveys/acs/) (2017–2021).

 What Do We Know About Other Home Visiting Models?